-IWMC is not in close proximity to neighboring residents and equipment and machinery will be run infrequently.
-Hence, complaints from residents regarding noise pollution are not anticipated.
-Noise measurements will only be taken should valid complaints be received.
+IWMC is in close proximity to neighbouring residents and complaints from residents regarding noise pollution is anticipated.
+Noise measurements will be taken and monitored should valid complaints be received.

 10.8 DUST CONTROL

 Since the nature of composting operations requires that material remain moist, dusting from the compost and mulch piles will be minimal.
 Dust is likely to be a problem from the access road.
 However, the total number of vehicle movements on the access road is not anticipated to be many.
 Council will maintain the IWMC in a condition that minimizes the emission of dust from the premises.
 Council will ensure dust generation at the site is minimized where practicable by adhering to the following practices: